Configuring the Settings for Host Profiles

 The Settings tab in a host profile has options for themes, external resources, and deployment settings.

-You can create global themes that change styles across all screens, though this does not change a screen's status from "Predictive" to "Template."
+TE host profiles allow you to create global themes that change styles across all screens, though this does not change a screen's status from "Predictive" to "Template."
 Only manual changes performed an individual screen's elements will force the creation of a template from the Velocity Console.

-On the Screens page, you configure each element on a screen-by-screen or template-by-template basis.
+On the Screens page, configure each element on a screen-by-screen or template-by-template basis.
 When you modify elements on the Settings > Modern Theme tab, the elements are configured globally.

 For more information about the elements and how to configure them, see Editing Screen Elements.

 You can use a custom CSS to style screen elements in a Velocity project.
 Export the default CSS by clicking the Export CSS button on the Settings > Modern Theme > Screen page, and customize it using the classes defined in the default CSS.
 Then import it back into your project.

 If you choose to use a custom CSS, be aware that it interacts with the theme you have customized and other style settings in the Client.
 For example, styles you define in your custom CSS may be overridden by styles defined somewhere else depending on order or specificity.